-Recently Issued Accounting Pronouncements
+Recently Adopted Accounting Pronouncements

 In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740)."
 The amendments in this Update simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application of and simplify GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
-For public business entities, the amendments in this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
+For public business entities, the amendments in this update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2020.
+We adopted this update as of January 1, 2021.
 This update did not have a material impact on our consolidated financial statements.